 Ape Hangers; Really high handlebars, mostly on choppers, but I have seen them on a BMW.

-ATE; The huge world wide company that made the first disc brake for BMW in 1974 with the /6 series.
-They were well known for not working well.
-In fact, the single disc did not work nearly as well as the former drum brake of the /5 series.
+ATE; The huge worldwide company that made the first disc brake for BMW in 1974 with the /6 series.
+They were known for not working well.
+The single-disc did not work nearly as well as the former drum brake of the /5 series.

 back roads; Off the main highway, often preferred by motorcyclists.